The Six Stages of Health Mastery

 Stage Three: The Habit

 Now, depending on what you’re reading or what you’ve heard, you know, a habit, they say it’s, you know, two weeks or 21 days, or 28 days or six weeks or whatever it is, but the habit is determined by or was created with that repetition of action or behaviour.
-So, we say that we’ve started to establish a habit at let’s say, between two and six weeks.
+So, we say that we’ve started to establish a habit between two and six weeks.

 So that’s where you are at in the stage of your health mastery.
 And, for a lot of us, this is where we become unstuck.
-We get to the point where, in this example, you get a bit bored with packing your lunch or, you need some more variety or it becomes a bit of a mundane chore.
+We get to the point where, in this example, you get a bit bored with packing your lunch, or you need some more variety, or it becomes a bit of a mundane chore.
 And it’s not until you reach that frustration stage that you step into the next stage.

 Stage Four: The Practice

-So in this practice stage, you are changing up the habits so that you can adapt to this behaviour, to whatever’s happening in your environment, or
+So, in this practice stage, you are changing up the habits so that you can adapt to this behaviour, to whatever’s happening in your environment, or

 Stage Five: It Becomes Second Nature